 - Subcontract execution: Subcontracts are often critical in the acquisition of a service or high value component required in a product design.
 The need for a subcontract should be identified as early as possible for proper budget and schedule estimation.

 - Materials procurement: The acquisition of materials, such as electronic components or mechanical piece-parts, requires time.
 Some parts may be stocked as commercial off-the-shelf (COTS) items at distributors, with lead times on the order of days.
-Other parts may not have sufficient stock, either because a high quantity is required, parts are on allocation due to supply chain constraints (such as DRAM and flash memories are today), or because a custom part is being designed and produced.
+Other parts may not have sufficient stock, either because a high quantity is required, parts are on allocation due to supply chain constraints, or because a custom part is being designed and produced.
 It is important for the program manager to factor in long lead time items, which often set the critical path, in developing the schedule to properly set expectations.
 Schedules for custom parts can sometimes be compressed through the payment of additional expedite fees, which obviously impacts project budget.

 Prior to sale, an electronic product must meet all relevant regulatory certifications.
 Examples include electromagnetic compliance (such as FCC Part 15 within the United States, CE within Europe, or IC within Canada), Underwriter Labs (UL) compliance for safety, FDA for medical devices, cellular carrier certifications (PTCRB or GFC), MIL-STD-461 and MIL-STD-810 for military devices and tablets, ATEX for intrinsically safe devices used in explosive environments, and more.
 Planning for certification success includes:

 - Identifying the certifications required for the product given its use cases, constituent functions, and industries of sale.

 - Contacting certified test labs for a rough quote, including costs and time required to complete test plans, testing, reporting, and filing paperwork as needed.